 Meanwhile Arab rule of the conquered Christian territories from Syria to Spain was characterized by brutality, oppression and humiliation for their majority Christian subjects.
 (See The Myth of the Andalusian Paradise.)
 The small Arab elite ruled initially over populations that were overwhelmingly Christian.
 Due to the burdensome taxes, humiliations and oppression, however, more and more people chose to abandon their faith for the sake of economic gain.
 Yet conversion is a far slower process than invasion and occupation.
 To this day, even after 1,400 years of Muslim rule, there are significant Christian minorities in Syria, Lebanon, and Egypt.
-Historians estimate that after four hundred years of occupation the inhabitants of formerly Christian territories was still roughly half Christian.
+Ottoman census data shows that in the region around Jerusalem, many villages were still 100% Christian in the early 20th century.
+Historians estimate that after four hundred years of occupation the inhabitants of formerly Christian territories were still at least half Christian.

 The plight of the oppressed Christians population (whether majority or large minority) remained, therefore a motivation for the recovery of lost territory and by the mid-9th century, the Eastern Roman Empire had recovered sufficient strength to launch a sustained "reconquista."
 In 853 Constantinople sent a fleet to attack Damietta in the Nile Delta.
 Thereafter, despite some setbacks, the Byzantines continued to regain lost territory right through the middle of the next century.
 In 943 they liberated Mesopotamia with its overwhelmingly Christian Armenian population.
 In 961 they recovered Crete and in 965 Cyprus.
 In 969 Antioch was at last freed from Muslim rule and Aleppo offered tribute to Constantinople to avoid a similar fate.